Skip to main content

 What this dot point is asking

-NESA wants you to count unordered selections (combinations) of rr objects from nn distinct objects, apply the formula (nr)\binom{n}{r}, use key identities, and handle restrictions like "at least", "at most", and splitting into groups.
+NESA wants you to count unordered selections (combinations) of rr objects from nn distinct objects, apply the formula (nr)\binom{n}{r}, use the key identities (symmetry, Pascal's rule, the sum to 2n2^n), and handle the standard restriction types: "at least", "at most", "must include / must exclude a particular object", and splitting a set into groups.
+The single idea that unlocks the whole topic is that a combination is a permutation with the ordering thrown away, which is why the formula has an extra division by r!r!.

 The answer